sccn/sccn.github.io/tutorials/misc/Rejecting_Artifacts_Legacy_Menus.md

 parent: Reference Topics
 grand_parent: Tutorials
 ---
-Legacy methods for rejecting artifacts in continuous and epoched data <span style="color: green">- DONE</span>
+Legacy methods for rejecting artifacts in continuous and epoched data
 ======================================================================

 This other [section](/tutorials/RejectArtifacts/) of the tutorial contains methods that are currently recommended for rejecting artifacts.